Thomas Wolfe: The Thomas Wolfe Society

 The Thomas Wolfe Society, established in the late 1970s, issues an annual publication of Wolfe-related materials, and its journal, The Thomas Wolfe Review features scholarly articles, belles lettres, and reviews.
 The Society also awards prizes for literary scholarship on Wolfe.

 Adaptations

 In 1958, Ketti Frings adapted Look Homeward, Angel into a play of the same name.
 It ran on Broadway for 564 performances at the Ethel Barrymore Theatre, received six Tony Award nominations, and won the 1958 Pulitzer Prize for Drama.
 Frings was named "Woman of the Year" by The Los Angeles Times in the same year.
 In 1972, it was presented as a television drama, as was Of Time and the River in a one-hour version.
+In 1978 a CBS television movie of "You Can't Go Home Again" starred Lee Grant and Chris Sarandon.